GOVINSAGA/image-generation-app/readme.txt

 //ADD you own .env file with API_KEY in root folder

-git add .perticular file name
+// for pushing file into github git add .perticular file name

 git commit -m "any message you want to push"

 git push origin master

+//for removing .env file for getting pushed into github git rm --cached .env git commit -m "Remove .env from tracking"

 Good prompt structure: